 Keeping your teeth and gums healthy is much easier if you have regular coverage.
 Also, most of the choices you see are "managed care" instead of "indemnity" policies.
 This allows you to submit a claim and take advantage of pricing discounts instead of paying for services upfront.
 Listed below are your best options.

-Also provided is a link for each company that shows you specific benefits.
+Also provided for several options is a link for each company that shows you specific benefits.
 We urge you to view the information from the link as you are reading this page.
 You can also contact us for additional specific details.

 Anthem Blue Cross Ohio